 Potential health risks

 Superficial diseases, such as skin cancer and cataracts, are more likely to be linked to this exposure than deep cancers such as leukemia.
 Because of the low energy of these X-rays, the radiation would not have penetrated the body deeply.
-For Veterans with close exposure to operating equipment (inside cabinets), skin or eye damage would be the most likely effect.
+For Veterans with close exposure to operating equipment (inside cabinets), skin or eye damage would be the most likely concern.

 Health concerns?